MoleMan1024/audiowagon/docs/faq.markdown

 **UPDATE 2023-12-11:** It looks like *Volvo/Polestar* have fixed this invalid popup, it no longer appears with car version *P2.13.1*.

-As far as I know, this issue does not appear when using the app on *Renault* and *GMC* cars.
+As far as I know, this issue does not appear when using the app on *Renault* and *General Motors* cars.

 ### Why is my USB drive not recognized?